ManHinnn0509/img2colorized-ascii.py/README.md

 The file [asciify.py][file_asciify.py] in this project is from [this repository][github_asciify], credits to them.
 (I only added a little bit changes to it for this project)

-I added example images & videos which are clips and screenshots from Watch_Dogs.
+I added example images & videos which are clips and screenshots from Watch_Dogs & Cyberpunk 2077.
 I don't own them

 ## Run this program